amillb/streetwidths/README.md

   - osm2po-core-5.2.43-signed.jar
   - ...

+Note that the parcels data should have voids for the street rights of way, rather than representing streets with their own parcel(s).
+If you don't have avoids, you will probably get an out of memory error.
+(Feel free to adapt the code to make it robust to this situation.)

 Additional Windows setup:

 1. Make sure Powershell is installed and added to your PATH.
 (This is usually